Understanding Component and Parts Shortages (and How to Survive Them)

 Jabil also worked to keep the lines of communication open with its suppliers.
 We asked our suppliers about their situations to see how we could help.
 Sometimes this involved approving an alternate part or an alternative facility.
 Jabil team members also issued frequent updates about our own operations and shared tips about how we were managing new challenges.
 This sometimes inspired our suppliers to put similar safety protocols in place.
 As a multinational company, Jabil tends to have more resources than its suppliers, so this type of information gives small companies insights into best practices and new ideas.

 In turn, our strong relationships with our suppliers, particularly with their executives, helps us to learn more about their operations and challenges-both now and during non-pandemic times.
 Many suppliers will not disclose details about their supply chains or material flow.
 However, our relationships with executives as their trusted partner have given us access to more information.
 It also helps that we understand their supply chains and ask lead-in questions to help us find the information we need.
-At the end of the day, investments in your electronic component supplier relationships can be your greatest tool.
+At the end of the day, investments in your supplier relationships can be your greatest tool.

 Surviving a Component Supply Shortage as an OEM